 How To Install Bifold Door Hinges

-But getting an internal bifold door into place isn’t quite as straightforward as an ordinary door installation.
+But getting internal bifold doors into place isn’t quite as straightforward as an ordinary door installation.
 For one thing, you’ll have to ensure that the rollers at the top and bottom of the door are able to fit into their respective tracks.
 For another, you’ll have more hinges to contend with.

-In this article, we’ll deal with the latter problem, and see how to put hinges of bifold doors so that they open and close smoothly – and that they remain functional for the maximum possible timespan.
+In this article, we’ll deal with the latter problem, and see how to fit hinges for bifold doors so that they open and close smoothly – and that they remain functional for the maximum possible timespan.
 Our scope here will be limited to hinges; so if you’d like to learn about installing a bifold door frame or installing a bifold door itself please check our respective articles.

 Mark your hinges

-You’ll want to mark the space where your hinges are going to sit before proceeding.
+You’ll want to mark the space where your bi fold door hinges are going to sit before proceeding.
 With a pencil, make a mark eleven inches from the bottom of the first panel, on the jamb side (the one that meets the frame).
 Next, make a mark seven inches from the top, and then another at the point exactly midway between the existing marks.
 Finally, repeat the procedure for the remaining panels.